 To assist you with you to build your Tender and for some practical tips, please see Toolboxes available here: https://gphn.org.au/procurement-and-tendering/all-about-tenders/

-Gippsland PHN have released a new public tender, seeking Consultant and Evaluation Support for a Multidisciplinary Team Care Commissioning project currently being delivered in Gippsland.
+Gippsland PHN have completed public tender for Consultant and Evaluation Support for a Multidisciplinary Team Care Commissioning project currently being delivered in Gippsland.

-The contract to deliver service on behalf of Gippsland PHN is awarded to successful provider Medical First Group Pty Ltd.
+The contract to deliver service on behalf of Gippsland PHN is awarded to successful provider GROSVENOR PERFORMANCE GROUP PTY LTD.

 Main office